derhuerst/flightradar24-client/readme.md

 ### `flight(id)`

 You may use the `id` from one of the results above to query more details.
+The output will roughly look like the [*Friendly Public Transport Format*](https://github.com/public-transport/friendly-public-transport-format).

 ```js
 const flight = require('flightradar24-client/lib/flight')